Knuckle-ORM/knorm/README.md

-# knorm - a framework, a design pattern using angular in joomla, with knuckle.
+# knorm - a framework, a design pattern,a boilerplate; using angular in joomla, with knuckle.